PrimeAcademy/passport-guide/passport-lecture.md

 </form>
 ```

-Create a route for the new index file.
+Create a route to handle logging in.
 Passport.authenticate is specifying our ‘local’ strategy that we created, and specifies a failure and success redirect.

 **NOTE: If you have not put BOTH body parser functions (json and urlencoded) do so now!**